rails/rails/guides/source/asset_pipeline.md

   production-ready.
 Dependencies are versioned, fingerprinted, and efficiently delivered without manual intervention.

-NOTE: While Propshaft ensures proper asset handling, it does not handle JavaScript processing or transformations — `importmap-rails` assumes your JavaScript is already in a browser-compatible format.
+**NOTE**: While Propshaft ensures proper asset handling, it does not handle JavaScript processing or transformations — `importmap-rails` assumes your JavaScript is already in a browser-compatible format.
 This is why it works best for projects that don't require transpiling or bundling.